-Development review and permit processing procedures are necessary steps to ensure that residential construction proceeds in an orderly manner.
+Development review and permit processing and permitting procedures are necessary steps to ensure that residential construction proceeds in an orderly manner.
+However, the time and cost of permit processing and review can be a constraint to housing development if they place an undue burden on the developer.